btissammkouka/btissammkouka/README.md

 ## 💡 About Me

 🎓 M.Sc. in Artificial Intelligence from Cadi Ayyad University (UCA), Morocco
-🔬 Experience in applied AI research and the development of end-to-end intelligent systems in academic and industrial environments
+💼 Research Engineering Internship at Ruhr University Bochum, Germany 🔬 Experience in applied AI research and the development of end-to-end intelligent systems
 🔍 Interested in trustworthy machine learning, autonomous AI systems, distributed intelligence, NLP, and Generative AI
 🧠 Focused on building reliable AI solutions and evaluating them in real-world settings